weatry/pattern/README.md

 __Step 3: Extract amountFor method from statement - git checkout rental.3.__

 *All too often a statement block should be extract as a independent method*

+__Step 4: Move amountFor to Rental and rename it to getCharge - git checkout rental.4.__

+*Feature Envy or information expert.*